 Egg-laying is just around the corner for our peregrine falcons!
-The earliest layers – Dairyland Power Genoa is usually among them – tend to begin in late March, although egg-laying can continue into late May at some of our nests!
-We don’t know when the new, as yet unnamed female will lay eggs, but Michelle usually started in late March or early April, with laying coming a little later in cold, dry years.
-Given all the drama at GSB, I thought this would be a good time to talk about peregrine falcons.
-We’ll start with the basics!
+The earliest layers – Great Spirit Bluff is usually among them – tend to begin in late March, although egg-laying can continue into late May at some of our nests.
+After the first couple of years and absent mate changeover, falcons tend to lay their first egg on or around the same date every year, although eggs usually come a little later in cold, dry years.

 What’s Going on At Great Spirit Bluff?

 Like bald eagles, peregrine falcons were long considered to be monogamous.
 It’s more or less true if your idea of monogamy includes deadly mate competitions, winner take all!
-As we’ve seen this year, Newman is more than happy to welcome new female falcons in the absence of Michelle.
-As we saw last year, Newman was quite happy to welcome Michelle back, even though she chased away the falcon he was already courting.
-Bob believed that peregrine falcons were bonded first to place and secondly to mates – which is exactly what we’re seeing at Great Spirit Bluff.
+As we’ve seen before, Newman is more than happy to welcome and court female falcons this time of the year, established mate or no. Bob believed that peregrine falcons were bonded first to place and secondly to mates – which is exactly what we’re seeing at Great Spirit Bluff.

-Polygyny has been documented in peregrine falcons, but it is fairly rare.
+Peregrine falcons will take new mates, but polygyny is fairly rare.
 They do not appear to engage in extra-pair copulations, aka promiscuous mating in monogamous species or, as some of you call it, cheating.

 March 22, 2020: Diving Peregrine Falcon.
 Photo used with permission of Karen Carroll at http://www.birdsofprey.net